 The Ben Youssef Madrasa functioned as a theological college throughout the 14th century and into the 1960s.
 Today, its halls, classrooms, courtyard, and dorms — decorated in gorgeous geometric and floral patterns of cedar, stucco, and marble — welcome visitors.
 A quiet, shaded place to rest and take in Morocco's scholarly and religious past, and to feel what it must have been like to learn in this venerable space.
 A combination ticket to Ben Youssef and the nearby Marrakech Museum is available.
 Recommended if you have the time to explore both.

 is the Jewish district of the city in Marrakech.
 The area is dominated by the beautiful, archaic Lezama Synagogue, and visitors to the area can also explore the historic Jewish cemetery, the myriad spice vendors Mellah is known for, the handmade lantern workshops, and take in the local cuisine.
 A visit here will afford a different view of Moroccan architecture, as the buildings have balconies and feature the Star of David in their construction.
 An interesting look at another aspect of the city.

-Our fouth location will be Essaouira, located on the coast.
-The medina is a UNESCO World Heritage site.
+Our fourth location will be Essaouira, located on the coast.
+The Medina is a UNESCO World Heritage site.